coveo/stew/README_UPGRADE.md

 - https://python-poetry.org/docs/pyproject/#the-project-section
 - https://packaging.python.org/en/latest/specifications/pyproject-toml/#declaring-project-metadata-the-project-table

+The ability to read different file formats is bound to the poetry version.
+At the time of writing, poetry still supports the old format.

 ## Use the new GitHub Action

 If you were using the `coveo/stew` GitHub Action, you need to update it to use `coveo/stew/plugin` instead: